 Kensington Palace Tickets - Discover the Home of Royals

 Discover the 300-year old residence of the young royals, and the birthplace and intimate childhood home of Queen Victoria.
-Bask yourself in royalty at the King’s State Apartments, the stunning Queen's Apartments and the renowned Sunken Garden.
+Bask yourself in royalty at the King’s State Apartments and the stunning Queen's Apartments.

 - Get to know the life and legacy of one of Great Britain’s most famous monarchs, Queen Victoria.